Yellow Line (Mumbai Metro): EPC model

 The plan was later modified to build the line in two sections - Dahisar-DN Nagar (Metro 2A) and DN Nagar-Mankhurd (Metro 2B).
 Metro 2A was approved by the Maharashtra Government on 6 October 2015.
 In November 2015, the Department of Economic Affairs (DEA) cleared the MMRDA's request to secure a loan from the Asian Development Bank (ADB).
 The Maharashtra Cabinet approved the Metro 2B corridor on 27 September 2016.
-Half of the project cost will be funded by the Centre and the State Government, while the remaining will be financed through loans from the Asian Development Bank and New Development Bank.
-The Metro 2B corridor was proposed to be 23.5 km long and have 22 stations.
+Half of the project cost will be funded by the Centre and the State Government, while the remaining will be financed through loans from the Asian Development Bank and the New Development Bank.
+The Metro 2B corridor was proposed to be 23.5 km long and to have 22 stations.
 The project was estimated to cost ₹10,986 crore, including land acquisition cost of ₹1,274 crore.

-In February 2020, MMRDA metropolitan commissioner R.A.
-Rajeev stated that Yellow Linewould be identified as the Yellow Line.
+In February 2020, the MMRDA metropolitan commissioner R.A.
+Rajeev, stated that Yellow Line would be identified as the Yellow Line.
 A study by World Resources Institute (WRI) India, published in May 2021, estimated that Metro 2A and Line 7 had the potential to create 1.1 million jobs in the city.